-Therefore, this draft integrated report presents the Tentatively Selected Plan as deepening the pathways to Elizabeth - Port Authority Marine Terminal and Port Jersey - Port Authority Marine Terminal by up to 5 feet (up to a maintained depth of -55 feet MLLW).
-The Tentatively Selected Plan involves deepening Ambrose Channel, Anchorage Channel, the Kill Van Kull, Newark Bay Channel, South Elizabeth Channel, and Elizabeth Channel, and Port Jersey Channel.
+Channel, the Kill Van Kull, Newark Bay Channel, South Elizabeth Channel, and Elizabeth Channel, and Port Jersey Channel.
 This includes the additional width required for structural stability and for the navigation of the design vessel to transit from sea to Elizabeth Port Authority Marine Terminal and Port Jersey Port Authority Marine Terminal.
 Channel configurations were designed to avoid and minimize environmental and cultural resource impacts while still meeting navigation safety requirements.
+Consistent with current New York District practice, the Port Jersey Channel is anticipated to be maintained by dredging every 10 years (about 7,400 cubic yards), the Anchorage Channel every seven years (about 5,300 cubic yards), and all other channels together in a single contract every three years (about 91,000 cubic yards).